Posted by Michele Redmon ● March, 2020

 Stuck at home?
 Here's a list of weather resources to bookmark.

-We realize that many of you may be navigating a new normal of school closures and remote work, and we want to provide a resource for parents and kids to get access to weather-related curriculum, activities, and entertainment.
+As we navigate a new normal of school and business closures, and remote work, healthy hobbies and activities have never been more important.
+Here's a resource for parents and kids to get access to weather-related curriculum, activities, and entertainment.
 We will continue to add to this post, so keep checking back.

 The internet is saturated with educational information and materials, and we've searched a vast number of websites to compile the best free resources available.
 These are all self-paced and provide lesson plans, printable materials, related links, and interactive tools.
 They include: